 Keywords: distance reading, digital humanities and philology, discourse analysis, rhetorics

 I build tools for literature analysis.
 My specialty is detecting figure of speech.
-I work specially on repetitive figure (here the yellow ones in the periodic period table above).
+I work specially on figures of repetition (here the yellow ones in the periodic period table above).

 I attach great importance to application of my research as well.
 You will see demos, code, samples that I provide.
 They will give you a concrete experience of what I do.